sola-st/ChangeGuard/README.md

 ```

 Manually add missing dependencies (you can test if it works by running `python3 main.py` in `./evaluation/ridiom/RIdiom/RefactoringIdioms/`).
-We needed to install pathos
+We needed to install pathos and sympy

 ```
 pip install pathos
+pip install sympy
 ```

 Create functions for transformations